 In Tasmania (TAS) windshields may only have a tinted strip on top, equaling to either 10% of total windshield area, or the portion of the windshield above the reach of windshield wipers, whichever is greater.

-Front side windows next to driver and front passenger, and windows behind driver (rear side windows, rear window) may have 35% light transmission or more.
+Front side windows next to driver and front passenger must have at least 35% visible light transmission.
+Windows behind driver (rear side windows, rear window) may have 20% light transmission or more but only if vehicle has rear vision mirrors on both sides of the vehicle (if no side mirrors, 35% is allowed).

 Other Tasmania tint laws: